This glossary provides a general definition of terms commonly used at Gifu-city and is intended as a guide only.

 A student enrolled in a course outside of their awarding institution for credit towards their program of study at that awarding institution.

 An official agreement which allows successful applicants to delay commencement of a tertiary program, usually for the period of one term or semester up to one year (depending on the program availability).

 A formal award or qualification awarded on completion of a Bachelor, Masters or Doctoral program of study (e.g. Bachelor of Engineering, Master of Arts, or PhD).

 The fundamental component of an undergraduate academic program.
 Discipline-specific learning, or depth, requirements are generally embedded in core courses, majors, associated disciplinary or contextual studies, and other essential learning experiences such as industrial training.
 These requirements are complemented by breadth and maturity learning requirements.

-Specified courses in a specialised area of study that must be satisfactorily completed to meet the depth requirements of the program.
+Specified courses, or clusters of courses, in a specialised area of study that must be satisfactorily completed to meet the requirements of the program.

 See also Breadth.